It’s National Kidney Month, Nurses!

 Are you thinking about becoming a dialysis nurse?

 Dialysis nursing is one of the most in-demand career paths among nurses nowadays.
 It’s also considered as one of the highest paying specializations with an hourly rate of $32.72 (as of March 2020).
 It is a promising career for nurses who want to concentrate in a specialized field of nursing.

 Dialysis nursing is a nursing subspecialty under the field of nephrology nursing.
 By becoming a dialysis nurse, you will be skilled in handling patients with acute and chronic kidney diseases.

-Additional trainings are required in order to be certified in providing peritoneal and hemodialysis treatments.
+Additional training is required in order to be certified in providing peritoneal and hemodialysis treatments.
 Patients undergoing dialysis need special nursing care that is different from patient handling in wards so obtaining continuing education units is important.

 The Dialysis Environment

 Dialysis nursing is subdivided into three fields – the chronic, acute and peritoneal dialysis units.